Alumide 3D printing material

 |Minimum size of text||1 mm|

-A detail’s minimum precision is mainly determined the resolution of our printers.
+A detail’s minimum precision is mainly determined by the resolution of our printers.
 However, during the cleaning process, a fine layer of detail can also be lost.
-In order for a detail and text to be visible we recommend following our recommended sizes at the very least.
+In order for detail and text to be visible, we recommend following our recommended sizes at the very least.
 To ensure a better powder removal (thus a better detail precision), the width of your details must be at least as big as depth.

 |Enclosed parts ?||Yes|

 |Interlocking parts ?||Yes|

 Our alumide material has the ability to be printed in some complex designs.
 An example of a complex design is a volume enclosed within another volume or with articulations.
 Our alumide 3D printers have the ability to print in a fully interlocked object out of the printer, with no support structures to remove.